 Auto Scaling is free of charge.
-However, you are charged for the resources of other services that you use, including ECS, Elastic Container Instance, ApsaraDB RDS, SLB, and MNS.
-For information about the pricing of these resources, see Billing.
+However, you are charged for the resources of other services that you use, including ECS, Elastic Container Instance, ApsaraDB RDS, SLB, and Message Service (MNS).
+For more information, see Billing rules.

 How to use Auto Scaling

 - Auto Scaling console: a web page that supports interactive operations.

 - API: a remote procedure call (RPC) API that supports GET and POST requests.
 For more information, see List of API operations (2014-08-24).
 If you want to call the Auto Scaling API, use the following common developer tools: